Locally Adaptive Federated Learning: Decreasing FedSPS for exact convergence

 \section{Decreasing FedSPS for exact convergence}

-In the previous section, we have proved that FedSPS converges in the interpolation setting without having to pick (or know) a particular value of the stepsize parameter $\gamma_b$.
-However, for the non-interpolating setting ($\sigma_f > 0$), we need to choose a small value of $\gamma_b$ to ensure convergence, trading-off adaptivity for achieving exact convergence.
-For example, by choosing $\gamma_b = \frac{1}{\sqrt{T}}$ for the convex case \eqref{eq:smallstepsize_thm_convex} in Theorem \ref{thm:fedsps_local_convex_small}, we get a rate of $\cO\left(\frac{R_0^2 + L \sigma_f^2}{\sqrt{T}}\right)$, where $R_0 := \norm{\bar \xx_0 - \xx^\star}^2$---recovering the known asymptotic rates for federated algorithms, but losing the adaptivity of FedSPS (the required upper bound $\gamma_b$ might allow only small stepsizes to be picked).
-In this section, we draw inspiration from the decreasing SPS stepsize DecSPS \citet{orvieto2022dynamics} for the non-interpolating case, to develop FedDecSPS, that achieves the same rate (up to $\log$ factors) without compromising adaptivity.
+In the previous section, we have proved that FedSPS converges in the interpolation setting irrespective of the value of the stepsize parameter $\gamma_b$.
+However, many practical federated learning scenarios such as those involving heterogeneous clients constitute the non-interpolating setting ($\sigma_f > 0$).
+Here, we need to choose a small value of $\gamma_b$ to ensure convergence, trading-off adaptivity for achieving exact convergence.
+We might recall that \cite{li2019convergence} proved choosing a decaying stepsize is necessary for convergence of FedAvg under heterogeneity.
+In this section, we draw inspiration from the decreasing SPS stepsize DecSPS \citep{orvieto2022dynamics}, to develop FedDecSPS, that achieves exact convergence in practical non-interpolating scenarios without compromising adaptivity.